 A. A few reasons- First, Location.
 We are established on a peninsula on Roy Lake and are surrounded by water on all three sides which you will not find anywhere else, we promise you- we've tried.
 Second, Price.
-With the price of shoreline where it is right now (currently between $2,000 and $2,500/linear foot of shore line) the resort would be out of the price range of most with a sale price of being somewhere around the $5,000,000 dollar range instead of the $975,000 price that we have listed it at (which by the way is well below value of assets by about $500,000).
+With the price of shoreline where it is right now (currently between $2,000 and $2,500/linear foot of shore line) the resort would be out of the price range of most with a sale price of being somewhere around the $5,000,000 dollar range instead of the reduced price of $795,000 from the appraised value of $975,000 price that we have listed it at (which by the way is well below value of assets by about $500,000).

 Q. Why would you lower your price below the value?